Urology Training Pathway

 How competitive is it?

-Urology is a competitive surgical specialty, but RACS's published figures show it isn't as tight at the offer stage as the very hardest.
-In its Guide to Surgical Selection, Urology (Australia) ran about 66 applicants for 29 offers in 2019, 51 for 21 in 2020, 47 for 18 in 2021, 46 for 18 in 2022 and 48 for 24 in 2023 — so depending on the year somewhere between roughly two in five and one in two applicants is made an offer (a ratio derived from RACS's two published figures), a higher offer rate than ENT, neurosurgery or cardiothoracic.
-Counted by commencement year, RACS lists around 16–24 new trainees a year.
-Interviews are scheduled at a published two-to-one ratio (two applicants interviewed per post).
-The national applicant-to-place ratio and the number of accredited posts aren't published as single figures, so the applicant-versus-offer counts above are the best published guide.
-For workforce scale, the RACS Activities Report recorded about 486 Australia-based urology Fellows and 101 active SET trainees in 2023, around 14% of Fellows female and about 85% in major cities — a small, heavily metropolitan workforce.
-The national split of urologists between public and private practice isn't published.
+RACS's published figures show urology isn't as tight at the offer stage as the hardest surgical fields.
+In its Guide to Surgical Selection, Urology (Australia) ran about 66 applicants for 29 offers in 2019, 51 for 21 in 2020, 47 for 18 in 2021, 46 for 18 in 2022 and 48 for 24 in 2023 — so between roughly two in five and one in two applicants is made an offer, a higher rate than ENT, neurosurgery or cardiothoracic.
+Counted by commencement, RACS lists around 16–24 new trainees a year, and interviews run at a published two-to-one ratio.
+The 2023 Activities Report recorded about 486 Australia-based Fellows and 101 active SET trainees (a national figure from the RACS Activities Report; the per-state positions listed below come from a different RACS source and do not sum to this total).
+The national applicant-to-place ratio, post count and public/private split aren't published as single figures.

-Unaccredited time: In practice, effectively yes — there's no formal rule, but the 26-week urology rotation and referee prerequisites mean almost everyone does unaccredited urology/service-registrar time before selection.
+Unaccredited time: Effectively yes — no formal rule, but the 26-week urology rotation and referee prerequisites mean almost everyone does unaccredited urology/service-registrar time before selection.
 RACS/USANZ don't publish a required or typical number of years.

 Sources: RACS — 2024 Guide to Surgical Selection (2025 intake): Urology applicant vs offer chart, RACS — Urology specialty page (trainees appointed by year), RACS — Activities Report 2023 (Fellows & SET trainees by specialty), USANZ — SET Urology Selection Regulations (2026 intake).